mahesh-ak/mahesh-ak.github.io/assets/pdf/CV/rendercv_output/VSDS_Mahesh_Akavarapu_CV.md

 Computational Linguistics / Natural Language Processing, Historical Linguistics

-As part of my PhD thesis, I worked on Transformer and Graph-Attention-based architectures over the central problems in historical linguistics incorporating insights from Evolutionary Biology.
+As part of my PhD thesis, I worked on Axial Transformers and Graph-Attention-based architectures over the central problems in historical linguistics incorporating insights from Evolutionary Biology.
 Additionally, I worked on Phylogenetic testing of language families.

 # Education